corda/corda-docs/content/en/docs/cenm/1.5/auth-service.md

 2. Generate a `jwt` signing key (RSA keypair) in a jks file with the following command line command:
 `keytool -genkeypair -alias mytest -keyalg RSA -keypass mypass -keystore mytest.jks -storepass mypass`.

-3. Ensure you have the CENM baseline JAR file `accounts-baseline-cenm-<VERSION>.jar` that contains the set of permissions available and predefined roles.
+3. Ensure you have the CENM baseline `.jar` file `accounts-baseline-cenm-<VERSION>.jar` that contains the set of permissions available and predefined roles.
 Copy this into a folder inside the working directory called `plugins`.

 ## Configure the auth service